twentyOne2x/attnmarkets/docs/protocol-design/attn-fee-reroute-safeguards.md

 # Revenue Reroute Safeguards

-**Goal.** Define how attn mitigates the risk that, after financing against revenues, a sponsor shifts user flow to new contracts or a new token so the pledged revenue PDAs go quiet.
+**Goal.** Define how attn mitigates the risk that, after financing against revenues, a user shifts user flow to new contracts or a new token so the pledged revenue PDAs go quiet.

 attn cannot force new revenues to appear.
 Loss is reduced via per-asset custody, restricted revenue sources, conservative underwriting, fast lockups, collateral, and—where warranted—legal covenants.